Summary for Araniella alpica (Araneae)

 Status

-The spider is known from a single location since 1992.
-It has undergone an 83% decline in area of occupancy from six hectads before 1992 to just one since that date.
+The spider has undergone a major decline in area of occupancy.
 Although identification of Araniella spp. requires critical examination under the microscope, males at least are likely to be recognised in the field by arachnologists as having sufficiently distinctive coloration to mean that it is unlikely to be under-recorded.
 Records should however be confirmed by experienced arachnologists familiar with this species.

 Threats